 Hufford’s alleged gambit is significant because he could leverage the donations for much more public money.
 The city’s public campaign finance system ties its distribution to the number of small donations a candidate receives—matching those donations by up to $9 for every $1 raised.

 Data from the city’s Small Donor Elections program shows Hufford received 170 donations on Aug.
 31 and Sept.
 1: 121 donations on Aug.
 31, and another 49 donations on Sept.
 1, possibly in the early hours of Sunday morning as patrons arrived at Fortune.
-Of the nearly 170 donations that night, the city matched 94 of them with public money.
-That’s equivalent to more than $8,000 in taxpayer matching funds generated for Hufford’s campaign that night.
+Of the nearly 170 donations that night, the city categorized 94 of them as matchable with public money.
+That’s equivalent to more than $8,000 in taxpayer matching funds that could have been generated for Hufford’s campaign that night if he had reached 750 donors by the end of his campaign.
+(He was a few hundred shy of reaching the second tier of matching funds.)

 In the months of August and September, records show, Hufford never received more than 18 donations in a single day.